Oyinade003/Simple-Shell/README.md

-Myfirst Shell in the Alx Software Engineering course.
-It hascourse
+My First Shell in the Alx Software Engineering course.
+It contains information on writing commands on the Linux terminal using Ubuntu Linux.